AlexadeZ17/born2beroot/common/passwd.md

 In order to do that, we will have to install ``libpam-pwquality`` with the good old command ``sudo apt-get install libpam-pwquality``.
 Once it is installed, we will edit the file where the password policies are stored at: ``common-password``.
 We edit it with executing the command ``nano /etc/pam.d/common-password``.
 In this file we go to the first line and will add the following rules:

 - minlen = 10 &rarr; sets the minimum length of the password to be 10 characters
-- lcredit = -1 -> Requires at least one lowercase character
+- lcredit = -1 &rarr; Requires at least one lowercase character
-- ucredit = -1 -> Requires at least one uppercase character
+- ucredit = -1 &rarr; Requires at least one uppercase character
-- dcredit = -1 -> Requires at least one digit
+- dcredit = -1 &rarr; Requires at least one digit
-- retry = 3 -> Maximum number of attemnts
+- retry = 3 &rarr; Maximum number of attemnts
-- maxrepeat = 3 -> Allows no more than 3 times the same character
+- maxrepeat = 3 &rarr; Allows no more than 3 times the same character